 DTF is currently reviewing and reconciling the forward estimates, particularly estimates for the Purchase of Non-Financial Assets (PNFA).
 DTF is seeking to reconcile these PNFA estimates to cash flow estimates requirements for Government-approved capital projects, to ensure accuracy and transparency in the forward estimates.
+This is line with VAGO's recommendations in recent performance audits on the State's major capital programs (Major Projects Performance Reporting 2023, Major Projects Performance Reporting 2022 and Major Projects Performance 2021).

-Departments are therefore requested to keep adequate and ongoing records of what asset programs are contained within their PNFA forward estimates, including the rollover year.
+Departments are therefore requested to keep adequate and ongoing records within their own systems and through the asset monitoring module within SRIMS (ASSAM) of what asset programs are contained within their PNFA forward estimates, including the rollover year.
 Departments are requested to pay particular attention to reviewing and updating their PNFA estimates in the creation of rollover years to ensure continued accuracy.
+DTF will follow up with departments to ensure that the project ASSAM documents are also kept up to date following creation of the rollover year.